TheMilkmang/Kinoko-discord-bot/README.txt

 ]p

 ]withdraw #				Withdraws an amount of pretzels/flowers from the bank of kinoko

+]interest				claims your interest for the day.
+Right now it's set at 0.5% claimable every 12 hours.
+Be sure to deposit pretzels first!
+]totalInt				shows you how much interest you've earned total with Bank of Kinoko

+--
+exchange

 ]sellorders				view the current pretzels being sold ]buyorders				view the current buy orders for pretzels